canonical/k8s-snap/docs/src/_parts/cis/etcd.md

 Follow the etcd service documentation and configure TLS encryption.
-Then, edit the etcd daemon configuration file /etc/default/etcd on the master node and set the below variables.
+Then, edit the etcd daemon configuration file /etc/default/etcd on the master node and set the following variables.
 ETCD_CERT_FILE=</path/to/ca-file>
 ETCD_KEY_FILE=</path/to/key-file>